LTE device connectivity: IoT categories explained

 What is LTE, and how does it differ from 3G?

-4G can be up to 10 times faster than 3G networks with theoretical 50 Mbps upload and 150 Mbps download speeds. - Lower latency
+- Increased speed: 4G can be up to 10 times faster than 3G networks with theoretical 50 Mbps upload and 150 Mbps download speeds.

-When it comes to adoption, LTE is widely deployed and serves as the de facto standard for cellular communications in the U.S. and most of the world.
-In fact, in the U.S., carriers have announced plans to phase out their 3G networks as they shift their focus to building 5G networks.
+- Higher adoption rates: When it comes to adoption, LTE is widely deployed and serves as the de facto standard for cellular communications in the U.S. and most of the world.
+In fact, in the U.S., carriers have already shut down their 3G networks as they shifted their focus to building 5G networks.

 What IoT standards fall under LTE?